TeamFAPS/PSVita-RE-tools/README.md

 Codename PrincessLog - by @Princess-of-Sleeping
 ---
 A complete logging solution for any homebrew, user plugin, kernel plugin.
 It is more efficient and overall nicer than ShipLog.
-It is Windows only atm.

 * Credits: Princess-of-Sleeping